jsiegenthaler/homebridge-eosstb/README.md

 ## Known Other Commands
 ### Volume
 * **VolumeUp** and **VolumeDown**: When the iOS remote is displayed, the iOS volume controls can be used to control the volume of your TV.
 However, this is not done via the set-top box, but instead via a bash command using a command line interface (CLI) to your TV.
 Your TV must be capable of being controlled remotely via any machine that can accept a bash command, such as a raspberry pi.
 The author has a Samsung Receiver and runs Homebridge on a raspberry pi, and thus uses [samsungctl](https://github.com/Ape/samsungctl/) which allows KEY_VOLUP and KEY_VOLDOWN to be easily sent to the Samsung Receiver.
 If you already have volume buttons in Homebridge for your TV, you can control Homebridge via the command line.
-See [the examples in issue 506 in the Homebridge issues log](https://github.com/homebridge/homebridge/issues/506) and scoll to the bottom to see some working command lines.
+See [the examples in issue 506 in the Homebridge issues log](https://github.com/homebridge/homebridge/issues/506) and scroll to the bottom to see some working command lines.
 Once you know what bash command works, configure it in volUpCommand and volDownCommand.

 ### Mute
 * **Mute** is not supported natively by the iOS remote, but I have added it with a triple-press detection on the volume down button.
 Press the button three times within 1 second, and the Mute command will be sent using the command stored in the **muteCommand** config item.